saverymax/selective_indexing/README.md

 # Biomedical Citation Selector (BmCS)

-This repository contains the source code for the BmCS system, to be used for the prediction of citations requiring MeSH indexing
+This repository contains the source code for the BmCS system, to be used for the prediction of citations requiring MeSH indexing.
+The code here was developed up to the point where it could be used for NCBI's pipeline, whereupon it was forked into a new repository.
 This README includes the following sections

 Installation
 Usage
 Testing

 ## Installation